matzschmanski/workspace_spass/README.md

 - **Upgrading Units**: Players can upgrade structures to increase resource production.
 - **Resource Management**: Players can manage their resources to optimize growth and progress.
 - **Quests**: Players can complete quests to earn rewards and track their progress.
+- **Mini Transactions**: Players can purchase resources (wood, stone, gold) through mini transactions.
+These transactions are currently mocked and do not involve real payment providers.

 ## Running Tests